erykjj/nwtReactor-app/README.md

 You create playlists by typing, pasting or importing text that contains scripture references (up to 15,000 characters - so you should be able to paste in a whole article).
 When you press `Generate`, the text is parsed and only valid scriptures are added to the playlist, ranging from single verses to whole chapters.
 You can force the parser to process a reference by placing it inside `{{` and `}}`.
 For example, if you *really* want all the 150 chapters of Psalms, put this in the scripture references box: `{{Psalms}}` (for English).
 You can delete a generated track by long-pressing it.

-The same playlist can be played in any of the available languages: **Danish, Dutch, English, French, German, Italian, Korean, Polish, Portuguese, Spanish, or Ukrainian**.
+The same playlist can be played in any of the available languages: **Danish, Dutch, English, French, German, Italian, Korean, Polish, Portuguese, Spanish, Swedish, or Ukrainian**.
 Scripture parsing (for playlist generation) can also handle all these languages as input.

 Playlists can be saved or shared as simple text files and imported on another device.